List of Sabrina Carpenter concert tours

-The American singer Sabrina Carpenter's first concert tour was the Evolution Tour in support of her second studio album, Evolution (2016).
+The American singer Sabrina Carpenter has performed in five concert tours since 2016.
+Her first concert tour was the Evolution Tour, held in support of her second studio album, Evolution (2016).
 While performing the tour's European leg in May 2017, she simultaneously served as the opening act for The Vamps' Middle of the Night Tour.
 Following the completion of the tours in May 2017, Carpenter served as the supporting act for Ariana Grande's Dangerous Woman Tour stops in Brazil.
 She then went on to lead The De-Tour, her second tour as a headliner.

 After a two-year gap, Carpenter embarked on the Singular Tour in March 2019, which took her to Asia for the first time.
-She then embarked on the Emails I Can't Send Tour in 2022, her largest tour yet, performing in Asia, Europe, North America and South America with a total of 80 shows.
+She then embarked on the Emails I Can't Send Tour in 2022, performing in Asia, Europe, North America and South America with a total of 80 shows.
 In August 2023, Carpenter began supporting Taylor Swift on The Eras Tour, opening the tour's Latin America, Australia and Singapore shows.
-Carpenter's Short n' Sweet Tour began in September 2024 in support of her sixth studio album, Short n' Sweet (2024).
+Carpenter's Short n' Sweet Tour, held in support of her sixth studio album, Short n' Sweet (2024), began in September 2024 and concluded in November 2025.